Slow cooker potato leek soup is just the thing for dinner on a chilly night!

 - Melt butter in a skillet over medium heat.
 Add leeks and salt and saute until soft, about 8 minutes.
 Add garlic; saute for 30 seconds.

-- Pour leeks and garlic in the slow cooker.
+Transfer the leeks and garlic to the slow cooker.
 Add thyme, oregano, bay leaves, white wine, broth, and potatoes.
 Set slow cooker on low for 5 hours.